jam-duna/jamtestnet/services/README.md

 JAM Services consist of PVM Byte code placed on-chain with 4 entry points.
 To support the testing of these JAM Services, JAM Implementation teams are encouraged to place JAM Service code, in any language here.
+Note that JAM Service code is not necessary for teams to collaborate on JAM testnet, but it may support useful debugging.
+Services may include a _bootstrap service_ included in genesis state.

 * Raw assembly, with [polkatool](https://github.com/koute/polkavm/tree/master/tools/polkatool)
 * Rust, see [polkatool](https://github.com/koute/polkavm/tree/master/tools/polkatool)